-The turnaround point is at the 15-metre high concrete cross of the Monument to the Battle of Saint Gotthard (pictured above).
+The turnaround point is at the 15-metre high concrete cross of the Monument to the Battle of Saint Gotthard (pictured below).

 Most of the route is on asphalt roads.
 A short section across the former Iron Curtain is on gravel.

-The Csatafutás starts and ends in the town centre of Szentgotthárd, Hungary.
+The Csatafutás starts and ends in the town centre of Szentgotthárd.

 - Saturday 27 July 2019